shiMusa/MathExtensions/README.md

 Give sources for algorithms written so that we can take a look and help debugging.

 Write (at least some) tests contained in each file.

-## TODOs

-A list of open tasks for the categories already working on:

-- Flags for matrices (anti-/symmetric, hermitian, upper/lower triangle, diagonal, unitary etc.) for using specialized algorithms improving performance